 Being Safe Around Heating Equipment

-- If you need a new heating system, hire a professional to set it up.
-You might call yourself Mr. or Mrs. “Fix It”, but it is important that your equipment it installed according to state codes and manufacture instructions.
+- If you need a new heating system, hire a professional to set it up: You might call yourself Mr. or Mrs. “Fix It”, but it is important that your equipment it installed according to state codes and manufacturer instructions.
 Hire someone to make sure everything is set up correctly.

-- Keep combustibles at least three feet away from any heating equipment.
-This will be a sure-fire way to make sure things don’t randomly set on fire.
+- Keep combustibles at least three feet away from any heating equipment: This is a sure-fire way to make sure things don’t randomly set on fire.
 Pun intended.

-- When using a fireplace, cover it with a protective screen.
-This will prevent embers and sparks from flying into the room.
-And when you dispose of the ashes, make sure they are cool before you place them in a safe metal container.
+- When using a fireplace, cover it with a protective screen: This will prevent embers and sparks from flying into the room.
+When you dispose of the ashes, make sure they are cool before placing them in a safe metal container.

-- Do not use an oven to heat your home.
-Having an oven open for hours is extremely risky and dangerous.
+- Do not use an oven to heat your home: Having an open open for hours is extremely risky and dangerous.

 Taking Precautions with Electrical Equipment

-- Never plug in more than one heating device into an outlet.
-So coffee makers, toasters, space heaters … make sure only one of them is plugged in at a time.
+- Never plug in more than one heating device into an outlet: So coffee makers, toasters, space heaters…make sure that only one electrical component is plugged in at a time.

 Avoiding Smoking Accidents

 Now we at Security Baron don’t encourage smoking tobacco.
-According to the National Cancer Institute, smoking cigarettes is one of the leading causes of lung cancer in America.
+According to the National Cancer Institute’s website, smoking cigarettes is one of the leading causes of lung cancer in America.

 However, we are aware that my Americans still smoke regardless of the risks.
 If you’re going to partake in any type of smoking, follow these suggestions to avoid any fire hazards:

-- Never smoke around medical oxygen.
-Medical oxygen makes everything in the room that much more flammable.
-Don’t do it.
-Oxygen makes fires burn faster and hotter.
+- Never smoke around medical oxygen: Medical oxygen makes everything in the room that much more flammable.

 When you are putting your cigarette, cigar or pipe out:

-Candles are beautiful devices, but we have to be careful when using them:
+Candles are beautiful pieces of decor, but we have to be careful when using them:

-- Don’t let the candle burn all the way down.
-Put it out when you are leaving the room or going to sleep.
-Put it out when the flame is getting too close to the bottom of the container.
+- Don’t let the candle burn all the way down: Put your candles out when you are leaving the room or going to sleep, especially if the flame is close to the bottom of a container.

 Arming Yourself Against Natural Disasters (Particularly Wildfires)

-- Screen and seal all vents and openings.
-Wind-born embers can fly into homes and start another fire.
+- Screen and seal all vents and opening: Wind-born embers can fly into homes and start another fire.

 Fighting Against Arson

-- Install an alarm systems and security cameras.
-Most arson fires are started inside the home.
+- Install alarm systems and security cameras: Most arson fires are started inside the home.
 If a trespasser breaks into your home, then a sound security system could scare them away.